FAQs for Readers

 7. How can I update the categories I subscribe to?

-At the bottom of the notification emails we send you each week, you should find a customized ‘Update your profile’ link.
+At the bottom of the notification emails we send you each week, you should find a link to update your preferences.
 There you’ll be able to change which categories you’re subscribed too, including adding, removing, and even unsubscribing from the service altogether.

 If all else fails, get in touch with our support team at firstname.lastname@example.org.